 Pessimistic is simply the opposite of optimistic.
-The dictionary defines a pessimist as one who always sees the worst in things/people, and who believes that the worst is always about to happen.
+The dictionary explains pessimistic meaning as one who always sees the worst in things/people and who believes that the worst is always about to happen.

 They believe that the world is in an ever-increasing state of deterioration and that it is only a matter of time till negativity prevails over positivity.